 Len Rhodes has a clear vision for the Edmonton Eskimo Football Club and that is to create a sports and entertainment experience worthy of champions.
 He maintains the highest standards for on-field success, the stadium fan experience and is dedicated to enhancing the Eskimos presence in the community.

 Since he was appointed President and Chief Executive Officer on Dec.
-1, 2011, Rhodes has taken a football first approach, committing club resources to Football Operations and hiring General Manager Ed Hervey to lead the Eskimos Football Operations.
+1, 2011, Rhodes has taken a football first approach, committing club resources to Football Operations.

 In 2015, Rhodes won his first Grey Cup championship as President and CEO.

 Rhodes believes that an Eskimos game day experience should be all about the fans.
 He led a partnership with the Disney Institute to improve the guest experience.
 Together, with his on-field and off-field staff, his objective is to create legendary memories for guests at the stadium.
-Rhodes has overseen many upgrades at Commonwealth Stadium to significantly improve the game day experience.
+Rhodes has overseen many upgrades at The Brick Field at Commonwealth Stadium to significantly improve the game day experience.

 He is also committed to significantly increasing funding for amateur football in Northern Alberta through the 50/50 program.
-After automating the system, the program raised and distributed $610,000 for amateur football in 2015 alone.
+After automating the system, the program raised and distributed a record $840,000 for amateur football in 2017 alone.

 Rhodes is a consumer champion who has a solid reputation for “making things happen.”
 He brings senior executive experience from the sporting goods and consumer goods sectors where he held leading management roles with iconic brands and organizations, including Reebok-CCM Hockey, Molson Coors Brewing Company and Heinz.
 He is known for his ability to lead organizational turnarounds.